nvite/Odie/README.md

 ### Configuration

-The `Model` decorator exposes a configuration getter and setter, `configure` and `config`, respectively.
+The `Model` decorator exposes a configuration getter and setter, `config` and `configure`, respectively.
-To specify a database for a given model, you use code similar to the following:
+To specify a database for a given model, you'd use code similar to the following:

 ```javascript
 var Model = require('odie');